“Tyrol” by Franz Marc

 - Deutsches Museum – German Museum of Masterpieces of Science and Technology

 Franz Marc Quotes

 “What appears spectral today will be natural tomorrow.”

 “I never, for instance, have the urge to paint animals ‘the way I see them,’ but rather the way they are… The way they look at the world and feel their being.”‘

 “Today, we are searching for things in nature that are hidden behind the veil of appearance… We look for and paint this inner, spiritual side of nature.”

 “Art has always been and is in its very essence, the boldest departure from nature.
 It is the bridge into the spirit world.”

-“Blue is the male principle, stern and spiritual.
-Yellow the female principle, gentle, cheerful and sensual.
-Red is matter, brutal and heavy and always the colour which must be fought and conquered by the other two.”
+“Blue is the male principle, stern, and spiritual.
+Yellow the female principle, gentle, cheerful, and sensual.
+Red is matter, brutal and heavy and always the color which must be fought and conquered by the other two.”

 “Like everything genuine, its inner life guarantees its truth.
 All works of art created by truthful minds without regard for the work’s conventional exterior remain genuine for all times..”

 “Art is nothing but the expression of our dream; the more we surrender to it, the closer we get to the inner truth of things, our dream-life, the true life that scorns questions and does not see them.”